vjbaskar/varid/README.md

 ```

 #### Docker container
-If you want to use docker container use `vjbaskar/varid`.
+If you want to use docker container try `docker pull vjbaskar/varid`.
+Or build in singularity using the command below.
 ```
 singularity build varid.sif docker://vjbaskar/varid
 ```